South Carolina is home to many beautiful and fascinating moth species.

 30. Plume Moth

-The Plume Moth (Hellinsia homodactyla) is a moth species found in South Carolina.
+The Plume Moth (Hellinsia homodactyla) is a moth species in South Carolina.
 This type of moth is unique in its appearance, as its wings are almost feather-like in texture.
 It has a pale yellow to brown body and light grey wings with a distinctive pinkish-brown line along the wing’s outer edge.
 The Plume Moth also has an interesting behavior pattern; it prefers to fly in the evening.

 The Plume Moth is relatively one of the uncommon types of moths in South Carolina.
-It is mainly found in open fields and grasslands but can also be spotted in areas near water sources such as ponds, streams, and rivers.
+It is mainly found in open fields and grasslands but can also be spotted near water sources such as ponds, streams, and rivers.
 If you’re looking for this type of moth, the best way to find them is to look for them at dusk and into the night.
-While they may be hard to spot, the Plume Moth is definitely worth looking out for if you’re lucky enough to come across one.
+While they may be hard to spot, the Plume Moth is worth looking out for if you’re lucky enough to come across one.

 31. Orange Virbia Moth

-The Orange Virbia Moth (Virbia aurantiaca) is a moth species found in South Carolina.
+The Orange Virbia Moth (Virbia aurantiaca) is a moth species in South Carolina.
 It has a wingspan of between 25 and 35 mm and a bright orange body with pale yellow stripes running along its wings.
 The moth is most active during the summer, with caterpillars emerging in late spring and pupating in mid-July.

 32. Unspotted Looper Moth